Class BhapticsLibrary

 PositionType positionType: Type of haptic device.Value Device Same as… PositionType.GloveLTactGlove(Left) 8PositionType.GloveRTactGlove(Right) 9 -

-GloveShapeValue[] shapeValues: An array consisting of six elements, each representing the forms of haptic intensity changes over time, specified by theGloveShapeValueenums.Value Waveform Same as… GloveShapeValue.ConstantConstant intensity for the duration 0GloveShapeValue.DecreasingStarts at the specified intensity and decreases by half 1GloveShapeValue.IncreasingStarts at half of the specified intensity and increases to the specified one.
-2
+GloveShapeValue[] shapeValues: An array with the same length asmotorValues(six for DK2, eight for DK3), each representing the forms of haptic intensity changes over time, specified by theGloveShapeValueenums.Value Waveform Same as… GloveShapeValue.ConstantConstant intensity for the duration 0GloveShapeValue.DecreasingStarts at the specified intensity and decreases by half 1GloveShapeValue.IncreasingStarts at half of the specified intensity and increases to the specified one.
+2[TactGlove DK3] On the DK3 glove, the wrist actuator (array index

 Returns